COBRAPROsimulator/COBRAPRO/README.md

 3. Download [SUNDIALS 2.6.2](https://computing.llnl.gov/sites/default/files/inline-files/sundials-2.6.2.tar.gz) and unzip the folder.
 Relocate the sundials-2.6.2 folder inside the COBRAPRO folder.

 4. Download the latest version of [CasADi (MATLAB version)](https://web.casadi.org/get/) corresponding to your operating system.
 Unzip and move your CasADi folder inside the COBRAPRO folder.
 Your COBRAPRO folder should now contain the sundials-2.6.2 and CasADi folders.
+- __IMPORTANT NOTE__: For Mac Apple Silicon users, please read the following if you are using the Apple Silicon version of MATLAB.
+In [CasADi (MATLAB version)](https://web.casadi.org/get/), you will need to download the Mac M1 version.
+For Mac M1 versions, please download the "R2018b or later", _NOT_ the the "R2020b or later" version.
+We have noticed that "R2018b or later" is not compatible with Apple Silicon version of MATLAB.
+This comment is valid as of CasADi v3.6.6.

-5. Before we can install SUNDIALS, the following software are required to compile the mex files that will interface with the SUNDIALS IDA solver:
+6. Before we can install SUNDIALS, the following software are required to compile the mex files that will interface with the SUNDIALS IDA solver:
    - __Mac users__: Download [Xcode](https://developer.apple.com/xcode/) application (can be downloaded from Apple’s App Store).
 Once Xcode[^1] is installed, proceed to accept the license agreement.
 This can be done by opening the Xcode application, which will launch a license agreement window and click the “Agree” icon, or type
      ```
      sudo xcodebuild -license accept